 I’ve discussed this in detail and presented the research in two articles and a white paper.

-Multifamily real estate has proven to provide high returns in a lower-risk asset class.
+Multifamily real estate provides high returns in a lower-risk asset class.
 It has produced recurrent income that exceeds the yields from bonds.

 For that reason, many income investors have replaced part or all of their bond investments with multifamily real estate.